javadahut/Final-Github-Repository/README.md

 ---

 ## 🛠 Future Work & Roadmap
-Enhance Preprocessing: Transition from raw STFTs to Mel-spectrograms and explore MFCCs.
+- Enhance Preprocessing: Transition from raw STFTs to Mel-spectrograms and explore MFCCs.

-Advanced Modeling: Evaluate and fine-tune EfficientNetV2-S and AST models.
+- Advanced Modeling: Evaluate and fine-tune EfficientNetV2-S and AST models.

-Visualization Tools: Develop an interactive UI to help interpret model predictions.
+- Visualization Tools: Develop an interactive UI to help interpret model predictions.

-Extension to Multi-Class: Expand detection to include multiple whale species and other marine sounds.
+- Extension to Multi-Class: Expand detection to include multiple whale species and other marine sounds.

-Refer to our Gantt-style project tracker https://github.com/your-username/Final-Whale-Detection-Project/blob/main/project_plan.csv for a detailed week-by-week plan.for a detailed week-by-week plan (April 4 – May 10).
+Refer to our Gantt-style project tracker https://github.com/your-username/Final-Whale-Detection-Project/blob/main/project_plan.csv for a detailed week-by-week plan (April 4 – May 10).

 ---